EMIRG-Group/Canada/README.md

           <td>Follows the consumer, and the consumer follows real income.
 Counter-tariffs on US appliances, electronics and food will show up in shelf prices this autumn.</td></tr>

         <tr data-cat="con"><td><strong>Manufacturing, broadly</strong></td><td><span class="tag t-con">Contracting</span></td>
-          <td>More than 50,000 positions lost over the year to early 2026, with employment still down about 50,000 (1.7%) year over year as of July.
-Over 60% of the sector has substantial US trade exposure.</td>
+          <td>More than 50,000 positions lost over the year to early 2026, and still down roughly 50,000 year over year.
+Over 60% of the sector has substantial US trade exposure.
+August was an odd exception: +22,000 jobs, the month's only significant gain, most plausibly tariff front-running rather than recovery.</td>
           <td>The core structural loss of this decade.
 Some of it comes back if tariffs ease; a meaningful share does not, because supply chains that relocate rarely relocate again.</td></tr>

         <tr data-cat="con"><td><strong>Autos and parts</strong></td><td><span class="tag t-con">Contracting</span></td>